imamulahsan/AI-language-tool-openai/README.md

 > Here is the homepage of the application
 ![Example screenshot](https://github.com/imamulahsan/AI-language-tool-openai/blob/main/Github.png)
 ### Text Summarization
-  The text summarizer module takes some text as an input and summarizes important information to the user.
-The text is simplified to a level appropriate for a second-grade student.
+The given text is summarized to a level appropriate for a second-grade student.
 ### Grammar Correction
   Corrects the grammar of an incorrect sentence or a paragraph.
 It follows the standard english grammar.
 ### Keyword Extractor